luapower/luapower-all/ui.md

   create layers or windows with custom fields.
   * properties are set (i.e. setters are called) in a stable (albeit arbitrary) order.
-    * this order can be altered with the class method `:init_priority{field->priority}` to accomodate any dependencies between properties.
-	 * some properties can be excluded from being automatically set this way with the class method `:init_ignore{field->true}`, in which case they must be set manually in the constructor.
-  * the constructor `:init(ui, t)` receives `ui` followed by the merged arg table which is also set up to inherit the class, thus providing transparent access to defaults.

 ### Styling